withanage/OMP_KNV_Plugin/README.md

 * 1 XML file in the ONIX data format containing metadata
 * 1 XML file in a local scheme, defined by KNV, containing metadata

 Administration and maintenance of metadata can be realised by the use of the Open Monograph Press (OMP).
 Since OMP is not able to export ONIX- and KNV-XML files, it is necessary to create a tool which can provide those files.
 The Metadata-Export Tool reads metadata entered into OMP and converts it into the two XML formats required by KNV.
-For metadata **not** entered into OMP, the Metadata-Export Tool provides extra form-based input masks.
+For metadata **not** entered into OMP, the tool provides extra form-based input masks.

+The Metadata-Export Tool should be web-based and should be able to validate metadata and to export XML files.

 ## Requirements